shahid129/my-sub-my-way/README.md

 There are a lot of features in this website and they are as follows -
 - The user can enter their last name and the name should be more than two characters and less than 25 characters.
 - The terminal throws a message to the user when -
-    - There is/are a special character in the name.
+    - There are any special characters in the name.
-    - There is/ are numbers in the name.
+    - There are any numbers in the name.
     - Or there is an empty name input.
     - Image of Error when name is not accepted. ![Image](assets/images/name_error.png)